SallySoul/escape/README.md

 ## Building from source

-`escape` is built using the rust nightly toolchain.
+`escape` must be built rust 1.50.0 or greater, since it makes use of the `clamp` feature.
+That's still a beta release as of writing.
-If you do not have that installed, the go-to way of aquiring it is [rustup](https://rustup.rs).
+If you do not have rust installed, the go-to way of aquiring it is [rustup](https://rustup.rs).

 ```
-# Currently using nightly, 1.51
+# Currently using 1.50.0, which is beta
-rustup default nightly
+rustup default beta

 # clone and build
 git clone https://github.com/SallySoul/escape.git